Mutinda-M/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s  /bin/ls __ls__ create a symblic link named __ls__ to /bin/ls
-cp *.html!.. .. copies all html files not present in the parent directory from the current directory to the parent directory mv [[:upper:]]* /tmp/u move all files that begin with upper case to /tmp/u
+cp *.html!.. .. copies all html files not present in the parent directory from the current directory to the parent directory mv [[:upper:]]* /tmp/u move all files that begin with upper case to /tmp/u rm *~ deletes all files in the current working directory that end with a ~